Email image popup

 Start Your Free Trial

 A good rule of thumb is to price your services high enough that your clients will value your work but low enough that your ideal clients can afford you — find the sweet spot.
-There may be some trial and error when it comes to figuring out your rate, but you’ll quickly know what makes sense and adjust accordingly.

 Something else to keep in mind is that you should require a minimum commitment from your clients.
 Maybe you offer package deals but the minimum package is four coaching sessions.
 This will give you enough time to get to know them, help them with their challenges, and show them your value, keeping them coming back for more.